aldro61/microbiome-summer-school-2017/sections/basics/solutions/model_complexity/README.md

-3. If you were writing a paper about this model, which degree value would you use and which coefficient of determination would you report?
+**3. If you were writing a paper about this model, which degree value would you use and which coefficient of determination would you report?**